Horizon371/Raspberry-pi-project/README.md

 <h2>Overview</h2>
 <p>
-  This IoT app captures sounds using a USB/Bluetooth microphone and calculates their decibel level.
+  This IoT app captures sounds using a USB/Bluetooth microphone and computes their decibel level.
 An LED adjusts its brightness according to the loudness of the sound.
-  The LED reacts to sound levels between 10 and 80 decibels
+  I would imagine that this app would be beneficial to a person that suffers from severe hearing loss.
+The LED igonres any sound below 10 decibels and reaches peak brightness at 80 decibels.
+A higher decibel threshold can be set and demonstrated, but my neighbours wouldn`t support this.
 </p>

 <h2>Pictures and presentation videos</h2>